VincentLanglet/Twig-CS-Fixer/README.md

 You can always fetch the stable version as a Phar archive through the following link with the `VERSION` you're looking for:

-> [!WARNING]
-> Until a stable version for the `3.x` branch is published, you have to use a RC version like `3.0.0-rc-3`,
-> see the available versions on the [releases](https://github.com/VincentLanglet/Twig-CS-Fixer/releases) page.

 ```bash
 wget -c https://github.com/VincentLanglet/Twig-CS-Fixer/releases/download/VERSION/twig-cs-fixer.phar
 ```